NeoGeographyToolkit/StereoPipeline/docs/pinholemodels.rst

 focal lengths etc. must be given in units of millimeters and the pitch must be equal to the size of each pixel in millimeters.

-These are the lens distortion models are currently supported.
+The following lens distortion models are currently supported.
 (The formulas below may miss some small details; the implementation in ``LensDistortion.cc`` in VisionWorkbench should be the final reference.)